GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-form-best-practices/index.md

 * Use a service such as [BrowserStack](https://www.browserstack.com/open-source) to test on a range of devices and browsers.

-## Step 3: Add input attributes to enable built-in browser features
+## Step 3: Add attributes to help users enter data

 Enable the browser to store and autofill input values, and provide access to secure built-in payment and validation features.